EkaterinaRum/EkaterinaRum/README.md

 Hi!
 I’m Kate.
-I'm learning python and love to explore new ways of seeing the world.
+I'm learning python and data analysis and love to explore new ways of seeing the world.

-Love philosophy, psychology, extreme sports.

 <!---
 EkaterinaRum/EkaterinaRum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.